-This electronic investor presentation that you are about to view is provided as of January 17, 2024 for a proposed offering by The Commonwealth of Massachusetts of its General Obligation Refunding Bonds, 2024 Series B (the "Bonds").
+This electronic investor presentation that you are about to view is provided as of January 3, 2024 for a proposed offering by The Commonwealth of Massachusetts of its General Obligation Bonds, Consolidated Loan of 2024, Series A and General Obligation Refunding Bonds 2024 Series A (collectively, the "Bonds").
 This investor presentation has been prepared for informational purposes only and for your sole and exclusive use in connection with the proposed transaction.
 The information contained herein is subject to completion and amendment.
 Any offer or solicitation with respect to the Bonds will be made by means of a preliminary official statement or a final official statement.
 If you are viewing this investor presentation after the date stated above, events may have occurred that have a material adverse effect on the financial information presented and neither the issuer nor the underwriters have undertaken any obligation to update this electronic presentation.